bluescan/tacent/README.md

 ```

 #### Visual Studio Code
-Using the VS Code editor along with the CMake Tools extension works surprisingly well.
+Using the VS Code editor along with the CMake Tools extension works really well.
 The editor is cross platform so you get the same experience on Ubuntu as well as Windows.

 On either platform open up VSCode.
 Choose File->Open Folder and open the 'tacent' directory.
 It will automatically detect the CMakeFiles.txt files, suggest installing CMake Tools, ask permission to generate an intellisence database for code completion, etc.

 On Windows choose the 'Visual Studio 2019 Release -amd64' compiler kit (on the bottom info bar).
 The build-type to the left can be set to either Debug or Release (tacent ships with a cmake-variants.yaml file since that's one thing CMake Tools doesn't read from CMake).
 To the right select 'install' for the build type.
 Hit F7.

 The instructions for Ubuntu are nearly identical.
-The kit can be Clang 9 or 10 or GCC 9.3.
+The kit can be Clang 10 or GCC 9.3.

 ### Credits and Thanks